 After inserting the Misoprostol, the patient should lie down for the next thirty minutes.

 After receiving Misoprostol medication, the pregnancy might end naturally within a few hours or over several days.

 To verify that you are not pregnant anymore, you will need to have a follow-up appointment 14–21 days after you have ingested the Mifepristone pill.

-After about two weeks have passed, a particular sort of pregnancy test is necessary to establish that the pregnancy has concluded.
-It’s possible that some women may need to be scanned to confirm that they are no longer pregnant.
+After about two weeks, a pregnancy test is necessary to establish that the pregnancy has concluded.
+In addition, some women must be scanned to confirm they are no longer pregnant.